Itzadrian/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back is a script that changes a working directory to the previous one 12-file-type is a script to print file type 9-firstdirdeletion script is used to remove directories
+10-back is a script that changes a working directory to the previous one 12-file-type is a script to print file type 9-firstdirdeletion script is used to remove directories 11-lists script is used to list files in working direction including hidden ones and files in parent directory and /boot directory